-Is a Master's In Data Analytics Worth It?
+Is a Degree in Data Analytics worth it?

 If combining the best of statistics, data analysis, and computer programming sounds like an amazing career path for you, a Master’s in Data Analytics may be a wise investment in your education and professional development.
 However, there’s a lot to factor in when weighing your options.
 Choosing to enroll in a master’s program can be a big step—one that warrants some reflection before diving in.